Keyboard shortcuts

 • A leak of any per-agent key still lets that agent forge its own pid to misbehave (e.g. stop sending → trigger recovery against its own pid during legitimate maintenance windows).

 Kernel attestation has no such failure mode: the kernel knows which process owns the socket fd, and that knowledge cannot be forged by any amount of key material.
-This is why Varta classifies all UDP variants (plain and secure) as NetworkUnverified for the recovery-eligibility decision.
+This is why Varta never grants UDP variants (plain or secure) recovery eligibility on its own: UDP beats default to NetworkUnverified (recovery refused), and the only way to make them recovery-eligible is for the operator to explicitly vouch for the transport with the accept flag, which stamps the beats OperatorAttestedTransport — an operator attestation, never a kernel one.

 Recovery command authentication boundary